- Public trust doctrine extended to groundwater, requiring government protection of water resources.

 The trial court’s decision also highlights the evolving nature of the public trust doctrine and its application to groundwater resources.
 It underscores the need for agencies to consider relevant factors on a case-by-case basis and adapt their approaches to safeguard the public’s interest in these vital resources.

-See the Hanson Bridgett publication
+See the Hanson Bridgett publication for a legal analysis of this issue.

 Video: